cloudflare/workers-docs/content/reference/workers-concepts/routes.md

 ## Cloudflare Sites

-For zones proxied on Cloudflare*, route pattens decide what (if any) script is matched based on the URL of that request.
+For zones proxied on Cloudflare*, route patterns decide what (if any) script is matched based on the URL of that request.
 Requests are routed through a Worker script when their URL matches a route pattern assigned to that script.
 Route patterns are created either from inside the Cloudflare Workers editor, or by using the Cloudflare API.

 Note: Prior implementations for non-Enterprise customers used the concept of filters.